reactive-python/reactpy/docs/source/developer-guide.rst

     answer them.

-This project uses the `GitHub Flow`_ (more detail :ref:`below <Making a Pull Request>`) for collaboration and consists primarilly of Python code and Javascript code.
+This project uses the `GitHub Flow`_ (more detail :ref:`below <Making a Pull Request>`) for collaboration and consists primarily of Python code and Javascript code.
 A variety of tools are used to aid in its development.
 Below is a short list of the tools which will be most commonly referenced in the sections to follow: